Using GitHub with Docassemble

 - Update interview version

-Troubleshooting Errors when Committing from Docassemble
+Troubleshooting errors when committing from Docassemble

 When you get an error committing from Docassemble, it means Docassemble was unable to change anything on GitHub.
 One of three things is probably going on.